cauliyang/academic/content/en/post/002-macos-configuration/index.md

 {{< figure src= "https://cdn.jsdelivr.net/gh/cauliyang/blog-image@main//img/iShot2021-11-27%2022.27.14.png" caption="Page 3" numbered="true" width="333" >}}

+Most software are installed by [Homebrew] and how to install will be shown in every section.

 ## 2. System Environment Tools

 The first part will show the applications and tools I used for production, and every app or tool has a simple description.
 If you have an interest in a certain app, you can click the link I leave to get more information.